CalebPaul/forum-js2/notes.md

  * Add tags to questions.

 ##Your code will be answered for the following objectives:
- * The project contains at least one functioning computed property.
+ * DONE The project contains at least one functioning computed property.
  * DONE A service has been implemented successfully.
  * DONE At least one custom helper is being used to format data.